 If you would like to be trained to reach the unreached through animation and take part in the production of one of our animated films, fill out our online application now.
 The deadline for submission of the AniMissions Seminar application is October 1, 2021.

 For the 24-week AniMissions School, a YWAM Discipleship Training School is a required prerequisite, and students will receive the 24 FLW credits toward a UofN degree.
 For the 6-week AniMissions Seminar, a DTS is not required.

 Students should have some prior experience using a computer, and some artistic ability.
-They should bring their own laptop (Apple Macintosh recommended, but not required).
-They should also be comfortable working closely on a team in a cross-cultural setting.
-You will need to submit one application and two reference forms (one from your pastor and one from a leader or mentor).
+They should have access to a computer (Apple Macintosh recommended, but not required).
+They should also have a reliable Internet connection.
+You will need to submit one application and one reference form (from your pastor, leader or mentor).

-AniMissions is offered as a bilingual school in English and Mandarin Chinese.
+AniMissions is offered in English with some help for speakers of Mandarin Chinese.

 Questions about AniMissions?
 Contact us at firstname.lastname@example.org.